Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 > Explain the changes required to make the data accessible for anonymous users.

 There is no need to change the `Firestore` database structure to access the data using the anonymous user.
 But we should change the `Firestore` security rules for managing anonymous users' data access.
-Please consider, the following [section](#Security) to learn more about these `Firestore` security rules.
+Please, consider the following [section](#Security) to learn more about these `Firestore` security rules.

 ### Privacy
 > Privacy by design.
 Explain how privacy is protected (GDPR, CCPA, HIPAA, etc.).